Editorial Review

 Beyond DSIP: Other Peptides That Support Sleep

-While DSIP is the most directly studied sleep peptide, several other compounds demonstrate sleep-relevant mechanisms:
+DSIP is the most directly studied sleep peptide.
+However, several other compounds show sleep-relevant activity.

-Epitalon (Epithalon): A tetrapeptide (Ala-Glu-Asp-Gly) that stimulates melatonin production by the pineal gland through telomerase activation in pinealocytes.
-Research by Khavinson et al. published in Bulletin of Experimental Biology and Medicine showed that Epitalon restored nighttime melatonin peaks in aged subjects to levels comparable to younger controls.
-Since melatonin decline is a primary driver of age-related sleep deterioration, Epitalon addresses a root cause rather than a symptom.
+Research by Khavinson et al. in Bulletin of Experimental Biology and Medicine showed that Epitalon restored nighttime melatonin peaks in aged subjects to levels comparable to younger controls.
+Melatonin decline is a primary driver of age-related sleep decline.
+Epitalon addresses this root cause rather than a symptom.

-BPC-157: Emerging evidence suggests BPC-157 modulates serotonergic and dopaminergic systems, with preclinical studies showing normalization of disrupted circadian patterns in stress models.
-While not primarily a sleep compound, BPC-157 gut-brain axis effects may benefit individuals whose sleep disruption originates from gastrointestinal dysfunction.
+BPC-157: Emerging evidence suggests BPC-157 modulates serotonergic and dopaminergic systems.
+Preclinical studies show it normalizes disrupted circadian patterns in stress models.
+BPC-157 is not mainly a sleep compound.
+But its gut-brain axis effects may benefit cases where sleep disruption stems from GI dysfunction.

 Get Peptide Research Updates